Nearest $\Omega$-stable matrix via Riemannian optimization: Numerical experiments

 All the experiments were performed on an Intel i7-4790K CPU \@ 4.00~GHz with 32~Gib of RAM, running Matlab R2018b (Lapack 3.7.0 and MKL 2018.0.1) on a Linux system.
-Our implementation of the algorithm for the two cases $\Omega = \Omega_H$ and $\Omega = \R$ is available for download at \url{https://github.com/fph/nearest-omega-stable}.
+Our implementation of the algorithm for the three cases $\Omega \in \{\Omega_H, \Omega_S, \mathbb{R}\}$ is available for download at \url{https://github.com/fph/nearest-omega-stable}.

 \begin{remark} It is somewhat surprising that our algorithm does not make use of an eigensolver (Matlab's \texttt{eig}, \texttt{schur}, \texttt{eigs} or similar), even though the original problem~\eqref{minproblem} is intrinsically about eigenvalues.
 Indeed, the minimization procedure itself is as an eigensolver in a certain sense: it computes a Schur form by trying to minimize the strictly subdiagonal part of $Q^\top AQ$, not much unlike Jacobi's method for eigenvalues (\cite{Gre55-nonsymmetric-jacobi}, see also~\cite{Meh08-nonsymmetric-jacobi} for more references).
 Indeed, when run with $\Omega = \C$, the method essentially becomes a Jacobi-like method to compute the Schur form. \end{remark}